ELF-Lab/OjibweCG/documentation/06_references_and_credits.md

 Reference to the knowledge and people who made this project possible can be found here!

 ## References
-[Add all the references relevant to both development and the documentation]
+[Not complete, add all the references relevant to both development and documentation]

 1. Valentine, J. R. (2001). *Nishnaabemwin Reference Grammar*.
     - Core linguistic reference for Ojibwe morphosyntax.